-Instantly recognizable from a distance due to the distinctive way in which coconut trees line its sandy beaches, Maiga Island is located a mere 35 mins ride by speedboat from the tiny town of Semporna on the east coast of Sabah.
+Pulau Maiga is instantly recognizable from a distance due to the distinctive way in which coconut trees line its sandy beaches.

-Many even end up with a kilo or two of purple seaweed purchased from the Sea Gypsies (Bajau Laut) who call this idyllic place home.
+Many even end up with a kilogram or two of purple seaweed purchased from the Sea Gypsies (Bajau Laut) who call this idyllic place home.

 Pulau Maiga is a low-lying, sandy island, rather than a raised limestone platform (as compared to Sebangkat and Selakan).

-The island covers an area of 20.16 hectares.
-The surrounding reef is fairly shallow, except on the north side where it drops to 40 m or more.
+The island covers an area of ~20.16 hectares.
+The surrounding reef is fairly shallow, except towards the northern side which drops to 40m or more.
 The length of the reef rim is approximately 7.8 km.

-Maiga Island is separated from the Sebangkat-Selakan reef formation by a channel about 1-2 km wide with a charted depth of 40 m.
+Maiga Island is separated from the Sebangkat-Selakan reef by a channel about 1-2 km wide with a charted depth of 40m.